 In recent years, there has been an influx of sad gay movies that take place in the countryside.
 A Distant Place is a worthy addition to the list, impressing me with its melancholic story and beautiful visuals.
 This meaningful film captures the struggles of the down-to-earth characters, highlighting the nuanced themes of family and conformity.

 정말 먼 곳

-Yes, A Distant Place features a gay couple.
+Yes, A Distant Place has a gay romance.

 Jin Woo is a sheep rancher who lives in the quiet countryside.
 He works on a small farm owned by Joong Man and his daughter Moon Kyeong.
 The father-daughter duo must take care of Moon Kyeong's grandmother, a frail senior woman whose mental health has deteriorated.
 Jin Woo is close to his employers, spending a lot of time together.
 Moon Kyeong has a secret crush on Jin Woo, but her feelings aren't reciprocated.

 Jin Woo raises a young child by himself.
 Seol is an adorable little girl who loves animals and playing in nature.
 Moon Kyeong visits the pair frequently and helps to look after her.
 Although Seol is old enough to start kindergarten, Jin Woo doesn't enroll her in school.
 Instead, he wants her to stay on the farm and enjoy the outdoors.

 Hyun Min arrives on the farm to live with Jin Woo and Seol.
 He is introduced as Jin Woo's college friend from the city.
 However, the two men are secretly lovers, keeping their romantic relationship hidden from the rest of the community.
 The observant Joong Man has noticed his employee's close bond with this other man.
 However, he remains quiet about his suspicions.